scverse/scanpy/README.md

 Tools for analyzing and simulating single-cell data that aim at an understanding of dynamic biological processes from snapshots of transcriptome or proteome.
-[Examples](examples) and [preprocess](scanpy/tools/preprocess) summarize a high
-number of use cases and preprocessing methods, respectively.

 * [pca](scanpy/tools/pca.py) - Visualize data using PCA.